martinring/cobra/README.md

 ####Code Fragments

-Within presentations it is desireable to not show everything at the beginning or exchange parts of the code.
+Within presentations it is desirable to not show everything at the beginning or exchange parts of the code.
 This can be achieved with special syntax:

 ```scala
 val x = /*(*/???/*|3 * 7)*/